-When the 21st Century Drainage Programme was instigated, the term drainage was used to indicate that the programme encompassed all bodies that have a role in drainage.
+The term drainage is used in this document to indicate that the framework encompasses all bodies that have a role in drainage.
 This incorporates assets such as: foul and combined sewerage, surface water, land drainage, highway drainage and culverted watercourses.
 That is, any assets that could contribute to a customer impact through connectivity (designed or not) with water companies' infrastructure (and vice versa).
-Noting that DWMPs will be produced and led by water companies, broader surface water management (i.e. planning across all drainage systems) has not been included within the definition at this stage.
+Noting that DWMPs will be produced and led by water companies, however, broader surface water management (i.e. planning across all drainage systems) has not been included within the definition at this stage.
 Notwithstanding this, there is an implicit recognition within the DWMP framework of the need to foster interaction and engagement in collaborative planning with other stakeholders and interested parties to ensure broader management issues and risks are appropriately considered within the DWMP.

 This will be achieved through the assessment of the impact of other drainage systems upon the performance of water companies' drainage systems (and vice versa), together with engagement with others in developing their own management plans.